 Electricity

 MGL has recently commenced electricity trading but this is still an embryonic activity.
-(David Tregar – update?)

 Internet trading

-The group has two Internet trading activities – ‘Market Maker’, which was developed in-house and is currently used by the majority of MG’s clients, and a joint venture ‘eMETRA’.
+The group has two Internet trading activities – ‘Market Maker’, which was developed in-house and is currently used by a significant portion of MG’s clients, and a joint venture ‘EMETRA’.

 In October 1999 MG launched Market Maker as the first Internet based metals trading system and commenced online dealing in aluminium and copper in January 2000.
 The company has just announced that it intends to broaden access to its online metals-trading systems by allowing LME clearing members to use the system with immediate effect.

 In February 2000 MG announced a joint venture with Internet Capital Group and Safeguard International Fund, to develop an Internet based market place for non-ferrous metals.
 MG has a 25% interest in the Joint Venture, with an option to purchase an additional 25%.
-It is intended that the joint venture, called eMETRA, will establish a world-wide business-to-business (B2B) e-commerce trading platform for the non-ferrous metals markets, including physical trading and the trading of futures and options contracts.
+It is intended that the joint venture, called EMETRA, will establish a world-wide business-to-business (B2B) e-commerce trading platform for the non-ferrous metals markets, including physical trading and the trading of futures and options contracts.

 Fund management